 Specific symptoms of spinal nerve compression caused by the above conditions include localized pain, radiating pain, tingling, numbness or muscle weakness.

 Types of injection treatments

-Areas subjected to steroidal injections for neck or back pain include the epidural space, which is the area in the spinal canal through which the spinal cord and nerve roots pass; facet joints, which are the small bones that connect vertebrae and allow them to move; and the sacroiliac, or SI joints, which are where the sacrum and the pelvis meet.
-Different categorizations of injections include:
+Areas where steroidal injections are commonly administered include the epidural space, which protects the spinal cord, and the facet joints that link the vertebrae.
+Injections can also be administered to the sacroiliac, or SI joints, which is where the sacrum and the pelvis meet.
+Different types of injections include:

 - Facet joint injection

 - Sacroiliac joint block injections

 Therapeutic spinal injections are usually performed in a series, normally with no more than three during a 12-month period.
 This repetition is necessary because the anti-inflammatory effects of cortisone wear off over time.
 Diagnostic injections, such as a SNRB, typically only involve a numbing agent and are often used during surgical evaluations to determine the potential effectiveness of a recommended procedure.